Takeda Shingen: Predicament

-The Suruga invasion angered Hojo Ujiyasu.
-After confirming that, the Takeda and Hojo alliance had collapsed, Tokugawa Ieyasu gave up on Takeda, and approached Uesugi and Hojo.
+The Suruga invasion angered Hōjō Ujiyasu.
+After confirming that the Takeda and Hōjō alliance had collapsed, Tokugawa Ieyasu gave up on the Takeda clan, and approached the Uesugi and Hōjō clans.
 As a consequence, Shingen was in a difficult situation with enemies on three sides.
 In such a predicament, Shingen asked his ally Oda Nobunaga for help.
-Nobunaga soothed Ieyasu and mediated reconciliation between Takeda and Uesugi.
+Nobunaga soothed Ieyasu and mediated reconciliation between the Takeda and Uesugi clans.
 Thanks to Nobunaga's efforts, Shingen was able to escape from the predicament.

-Conflict with Hojo
+Conflict with the Hōjō

-In 1568, as a response to Hōjō clan intervention in his invasion of Suruga Province, Shingen broke the alliance with the Hōjō, and came into Musashi Province from his home province of Kai, attacking Takiyama Castle.
-He then moved against the Hojo by attacking Hachigata Castle, then engaged in the Siege of Odawara (1569).
-He burned Odawara Castle town, then successfully withdrew after Hōjō Ujiteru and Hōjō Ujikuni failed to stop him in the Battle of Mimasetoge.
+In 1568, as a response to Hōjō intervention in his invasion of Suruga Province, Shingen broke his alliance with the Hōjō clan, and came into Musashi Province from his home province of Kai, attacking Takiyama Castle.
+He then moved against the Hōjō by attacking Hachigata Castle, then engaged in the Siege of Odawara (1569).
+He burned the castle town of Odawara Castle, then successfully withdrew after Hōjō Ujiteru and Hōjō Ujikuni failed to stop him in the Battle of Mimasetoge.

-After defeating the intervention forces commanded by Hōjō Ujimasa of Sagami Province, Shingen finally secured the Suruga Province, formerly base of the prestigious Imagawa clan, as a Takeda asset in 1569.
+After defeating the intervention forces commanded by Hōjō Ujimasa of Sagami Province, Shingen finally secured Suruga Province, formerly the base of the prestigious Imagawa clan, as a Takeda asset in 1569.

-At this point, Shingen now had Kai Province, Shinano Province, the western part of Kōzuke Province, Musashi Province and Suruga Province.
+At this point, Shingen now had Kai Province, Shinano Province, the western part of Kōzuke Province, Musashi Province, and Suruga Province.

-Conflict with Oda–Tokugawa alliance
+Conflict with the Oda–Tokugawa alliance

-By the time Takeda Shingen was 49 years old, he was the only daimyō with the necessary power and tactical skill to stop Oda Nobunaga's rush to rule Japan.
+By the time Shingen was 49 years old, he was the only daimyō with the necessary power and tactical skills to stop Oda Nobunaga's rush to rule Japan.

-Shingen believed that "The Nobunaga Encirclement Plan" was functioning to some extent, and he judged that if he joined, he could drive the Oda clan to ruin.
-Upon learning that the Takeda had joined "The Nobunaga Encirclement Plan," Uesugi Kenshin sent a letter to his retainers stating, "Shingen has poked his hand into a hornet's nest.
+Shingen believed that the "Nobunaga Encirclement Plan" was functioning to some extent, and he judged that if he joined, he could drive the Oda clan to ruin.
+Upon learning that the Takeda clan had joined the "Nobunaga Encirclement Plan", Uesugi Kenshin sent a letter to his retainers stating, "Shingen has poked his hand into a hornet's nest.
 He is finished.
 This is fortunate for our Uesugi clan."

-In 1572, upon securing Takeda control over Suruga, northern Shinano, and western Kōzuke, Shingen advanced to Totomi Province, and took Oda's Iwamura Castle, which caused the Takeda–Oda relationship to decline.
-Later, Shingen engaged Tokugawa Ieyasu's forces and captured Tokugawa's Futamata Castle.
+In 1572, after the Takeda had secured control over Suruga, northern Shinano, and western Kōzuke, forces of Shingen under the command of Akiyama Nobutomo advanced into Mino Province, and took the Oda's Iwamura Castle, which caused the relationship between the Takeda and Oda clans to decline.
+Later, Shingen engaged Tokugawa Ieyasu's forces and captured the Tokugawa's Futamata Castle.